DanielGilbert/Radia/README.md

 The name comes from the likes of [Radia Perlman](https://en.wikipedia.org/wiki/Radia_Perlman), who is most famous for the invention of the [Spanning Tree Protocol](https://en.wikipedia.org/wiki/Spanning_Tree_Protocol).
 With this, she laid the foundation of what we nowadays refer to as "The Internet".
 Also, I like the name.

 ## Features
-- Works on folders and/or repositories
+- Works on folders and/or Git repositories
-- Clones given git repositories
 - Can serve from multiple file repositories.
 Want your template in a different repo than your content?
 No Problem!
 - Renders Markdown files
 - Respects hidden file attributes